$599 all inclusive

-Not sure if this is right for you?
-We include a free session with a genetic counsellor before your sample is processed.
-After your call, if you feel like the test is not right for you, we’ll refund you, no questions asked.
+Not sure if this test is right for you?
+We include a free session with a genetic counsellor before we send your sample kit.
+After your call, if you feel like the test is not right for you, we’ll refund every dollar.

 Even though all cancer is genetic, only some of us are born with a higher chance of developing it.